miseriae/python.practice/telegram_ascii_bot/README.md

-# Test bot for telegram
+# Test bot for telegram: @miseriaebot